 Well, we certainly think we’re a great option for anyone wanting to get into 2D game development, but picking the right game engine is a vital decision.
 Just as the wand chooses the wizard, the game engine chooses the developer.

-You need to be sure your software can do everything you need it to, and that you’re comfortable using it, if you want to release your game’s full potential.
+You need to be sure your software can do everything you need it to, and that you’re comfortable using it, if you want to realise your game’s full potential.
+GameMaker is specially designed to support 2D game development, so we are a very reliable choice, but we won't stand on your lawn playing 'What Becomes of the Brokenhearted' if you choose a different engine!

 2. Choose your 2D game genre